man-shu/ensemble-fmri/README.md

 ### Computing event-wise GLM effect size maps

-If you need a tutorial on how to get event-wise GLM effect size maps, you can follow [this tutorial](https://nilearn.github.io/stable/auto_examples/07_advanced/plot_beta_series.html#define-the-lss-models).
+If you want to know how to get event-wise GLM effect size maps, you can follow [this tutorial](https://nilearn.github.io/stable/auto_examples/07_advanced/plot_beta_series.html#define-the-lss-models).
 Note that the method to compute event-wise GLM effect size maps is referred to as Least Squares Separation (LSS) in the tutorial.

 We did the same for the AOMIC dataset using the `scripts/glm/glm_anticipation.py` script.
 So once you have downloaded the AOMIC dataset from [here](https://openneuro.org/datasets/ds002785/versions/2.0.0) you can update the paths in the script and run it to get the event-wise GLM effect size maps.
 Note that you only need the files with the `*task-anticipation*` wildcard in the filename from the AOMIC dataset.